jasonheller/Solar-System-Viewer/README.md

 And Thanks for @pokepetter he made the Ursina Engine!

 !!
 If there is anything wrong with the Textures or Sounds or you are the Owner of one of those Textures/Sounds contact me and i will imediatley take them Down! !!

+Updates:
+Added Splashscreen for Crediting Ursina a bit more (: